Tomonori12/DL-Environment-Autosetup/README.md

 ### 4. Type ```sudo make basic``` in terminal.

   - This will get g++ and git libraries.
-If you have these, instalations will be skipped.
+If you have already those ones, instalations will be skipped.

 ### 5. Type ```sudo make blacklist``` in termianl.

-  - This will stpo nouveau display driver, which is originally used in Ubuntu, but cannot run deep learning.
+  - This will stop nouveau display driver, which is an open source display driver, but not originally from nvidia.

 ### 6. Type ```make texton``` in terminal.